-- In a presentation given on March 2, 2009 at the Prospectors and Developers Association of Canada Conference ("PDAC") in Toronto, Canada, Dr. José Serrano Delgado, Sub-Secretary of Mines announced that the MMP has lifted all suspensions on mining activities in Ecuador, and that formal letters to this effect were in the process of being sent to mining companies. - On March 17, 2009, the company announced that it had received an official notice signed by Minister Derlis Palacios Guerrero of the MMP which authorizes the company to re-initiate its field operations.
-Prior to resuming any drilling activity, the company will update its Water Use Concession (initially received in February 2009 for general water use at the Mirador camp) and its Environmental Permits with the appropriate agencies.
+On March 17, 2009, the company announced that it had received an official notice signed by Minister Derlis Palacios Guerrero of the MNNR, authorizing the company to re-initiate its field operations at the company's Mirador and Panantza-San Carlos Projects.
+Prior to resuming any drilling, earthworks or similar types of advanced development activities, the company is required to update its Water Use Concession (initially received in February 2009 for general water use at the Mirador camp, only) and its Environmental Permits with the appropriate agencies.